tweag/python-monorepo-example/2017-09-22-inline-java-ghc-plugin.md

 Haskell is executed.
 This happens well before the plugin passes.
 In order to enable the plugin to find the location of the quasiquotations, the quasiquoter can insert some artificial function call as a beacon or marker.
-In `inline-java`, the program looks something as follows after Template Haskell runs.
+In `inline-java`, our example program looks something as follows after Template Haskell runs.

 ```Haskell